GLOSSARY OF TERMS

 traveling in the longitudinal direction.)

-Photon conduction process: is a wavelike conduction-disturbance of
+Photon conduction process: A wavelike conduction-excitation-disturbance of

 aether.
 This "conduction" is unlike any other.
 The photon is conducted